514: No Such Thing As A Computer Tower

 We should say as well, I stupidly didn't write this bit down, but one of the big moments in this whole story of this main fact about the last ice age being responsible is there was one person who stood up in front of the academic community and said, I think it's the melting ice sheets.

-That's worse than the incest idea. that's like who was it hans mcmuffin
+That's worse than the incest idea.
+That's like who Hans McMuffin.

 Before you know it, you are drowning in software instead of growing your business.
 This is where Odoo comes in.